PetarDimitrovStoyanov/Game-app/Game-app/README.md

   </ul>

-For this project are used Angular and Type Script for front-end (Bootstrap, custom HMTL and CSS).
+For this project are used Angular and Type Script for front-end (Bootstrap, custom HMTL and CSS implemented).
 For the back end are used Node.js Server and MongoDB.
+The routing in this app is made with Аngular routing (Lazy loading).